 How to make Spin Art Pumpkins

-To fit in our Salad Spinner I cut the paper plates a little so they fitted in the bottom of the cage.
+To fit in our Salad Spinner I cut the paper plates a little so they fit in the bottom of the cage.
 J and then poured paint onto the plate and placed the lid on top.

 J loves turning things, rotating and anything that spins so this was perfect for him.
 He had so much fun turning the dial to spin the paint out on the plate.
 We made LOADS of these and put them aside to dry.